google/testrun/README.md

 The contributing requirements can be found in [CONTRIBUTING.md](CONTRIBUTING.md).
 In short, checkout the [Google CLA](https://cla.developers.google.com/) site to get started.

 ## FAQ :raising_hand:
-1) What device networking functionality is validated by Test Run?
+1) What device networking functionality is validated by Testrun?

   Best practices and requirements for IoT devices are constantly changing due to technological advances and discovery of vulnerabilities.
   The current expectations for IoT devices on Google deployments can be found in the [Application Security Requirements for IoT Devices](https://partner-security.withgoogle.com/docs/iot_requirements).
-  Test Run aims to automate as much of the Application Security Requirements as possible.
+  Testrun aims to automate as much of the Application Security Requirements as possible.

 2) What services are provided on the virtual network?